brunereduardo/TwitterDB_USP/README_en.md

 ### Prerequisites

 To start venturing through the project you will need to install the following tools on your pc:
-[Git] (https://git-scm.com) and an editor to work with the code, like [VSCode] (https://code.visualstudio.com/), which will serve all purposes.
+[Git](https://git-scm.com) and an editor to work with the code, like [VSCode](https://code.visualstudio.com/), which will serve all purposes.
 If you use any Linux-based operating system, all the necessary libraries are already installed and you can access their definitions through the `` man`` command.
 If you use a Windows system it will be interesting to search for Windows Subsystem for Linux (WSL) to make your life easier in relation to the IDEs and Cygwin installations to compile and run the application.

 ### Running the Application  🎲